biblibre/omeka-s-module-Search/README.md

 - Allow to import/export a mapping via json, for example the default one.
 - Add an option to use the search api by default (and an option `'index' => false`).
 - Set one api page by site and a quick set in the pages settings.
+- Option to forbid default search and advanced search in public front-end.
+- Update index when item pool of a site change.
+- Genericize and move the value extractor from module Solr to module Search.

 Warning